schmouk/CppRandLib/README.md

     vect_i = rand( {1, 2, 3, 8, 6}, {10, 15, 20, 25, 30} );
 ```

-* Version 2.0 of **PyRandLib** implements some new other "recent" PRNGs - see their list below.
+* Version 2.0 of **CppRandLib** implements some new other "recent" PRNGs - see their list below.
 It also provides two Google tests codes, enhanced documentation and some other internal development features.
 Finally, it is splitted in two subdirectories each dedicated to a specific standard of c++: c++11 and c++20.

 **Major 2.0 novelties are listed below:**